w3f-grants-archive/payment-processor/pcidss/oracle/README.md

 #### Docker and docker-compose

-To start the oracle with the deployed Docker image and Postgres docker container:
+To start the oracle with the deployed Docker image and Postgres Docker container:

 ```bash
 docker-compose up